RaviPawar26/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 | deploy-datazone-producer-project | Deploy Datazone Producer Project      | Verify that Datazone **Producer** project is created in the Datazone domain **Exchange**                                                                                 |
 | deploy-datazone-consumer-project | Deploy Datazone Consumer Project      | Verify that Datazone **Consumer** project is created in the Datazone domain **Exchange**                                                                                 |
 | deploy-datazone-custom-project   | Deploy Datazone Consumer Project      | Verify that Datazone **Custom** project is created in the Datazone domain **Exchange**                                                                                   |

 ---

-## 21. **Snowflake Connection**

-This module deploys a Snowflake connection for SageMaker Lakehouse, enabling data access between SageMaker Studio UI and Snowflake.

-#### Prerequisites

-Before deploying this module, you need:

-1. A Snowflake account with appropriate access credentials
-2. Snowflake objects (database, warehouse, table, schema) must be created and accessible.
-For detailed instructions on creating and setting up free trial Snowflake for use with SageMaker, refer to [Amazon SageMaker with Snowflake as datasource](https://github.com/aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blob/main/snowflake-instructions.md).
-   > [!IMPORTANT]
-   > All Snowflake object names (database, schema, table, columns names, warehouse name) must be in lowercase due to current limitations in Athena's Snowflake connector.

----